hiwayama/dotfiles/README.md

 # dotfiles

 before using this dotfiles, enter this command

-    rake link
-    rake gitinit
+    make init